plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-enter-data.md

     - copy: "You can import .xls, .xlsx, or .csv files directly into Plotly.
 Upload a file using the IMPORT DATA tab."
       img: "![Import data main shot](static/images/enter-data-in-the-grid/Import_Data_Main_Shot.png)"
       img: "![Import data second shot](static/images/enter-data-in-the-grid/Import_Data_Second_Shot.png)"

-You have the option to drag and drop your file, or select “click to upload”."
+    - copy: "You have the option to drag and drop your file, or select “click to upload”."
       img: "![Upload files](static/images/enter-data-in-the-grid/Upload_Files.png)"